Areas to Stay in NYC - A Neighborhood Overview

 Character & Vibe

-Charming, historic, and artistic.
-Greenwich Village feels like a small European neighborhood within the big city, with winding streets, beautiful architecture, and a creative atmosphere.
-The area has a rich history as an artistic and countercultural hub, now balanced with upscale living.
+Charming, historic, and creative.
+The Village feels like a small European neighborhood within the big city, with a rich history as a countercultural hub.

 Best For